• Skip to main content

 Remote wildflower honey ranks high due to pristine sources, while agricultural or urban variants are best avoided due to the likelihood of contaminant exposure.

 Below is a short video of a recent harvest of the clean wildflower honey from my backyard apiary.
-Such a fun hobby, which I highly recommend!
+No expensive equipment is needed!
+It is such a fun hobby, which I highly recommend!

 References